 On May 20, 2017, Professor Emlyn Hughes and eight undergraduate student-researchers from Columbia University’s K1 Project, Center for Nuclear Studies, boarded The Windward off the coast of Ebeye in the Republic of the Marshall Islands (RMI), a country in the middle of the North Pacific Ocean.
 This was the beginning of a research voyage that would take them across the northern Marshall Atolls, ground zero for the 67 nuclear tests that the United States Government conducted in the 1940s and 1950s.
 The testing resulted in severe radioactive contamination of numerous islands, which continues to have impact on Marshallese society to this day.
 The 2017 trip was the third of a series of trips members of the K1 Project Center have conducted on the Marshall Islands, with the goal of better understanding the history and the consequences of the nuclear tests on the environment and well-being of their inhabitants.

 The K1 Project team returned to the islands in the summer of 2015, with the goal of measuring external gamma radiation levels on some of the northern Marshall islands (Enewetak, Medren, and Runit on Enewetak Atoll; Bikini and Nam on Bikini Atoll; and Rongelap on Rongelap Atoll), all of which were exposed to high levels of radioactive fallout during the testing era.
-External radiation level measurements provide an estimate of the external radiation a person living on the islands is exposed to in a given year.
+These measurements provide an estimate of the external radiation a person living on the islands is exposed to in a given year.
 Results from this first trip concluded that external gamma radiation levels were above the standard agreed upon by the government of the United States and the Republic of the Marshall Islands (RMI) (100 mrem/y = 1 mSv/y) on the island of Bikini, but were below this standard in the other islands tested.
-These results, however, do not guarantee that the islands with lower external radiation levels are in fact below the agreed upon standard, since exposure to radiation can also occur through internal pathways, such as by ingestion of contaminated food, all which have to be taken into account when considering total exposure to radiation.
-This trip culminated in a research publication with five junior women student authors in the Proceedings of the National Academy of Sciences.
+These results, however, do not guarantee that the islands with lower external radiation levels are in fact below the agreed upon standard.
+This is because exposure to radiation can also occur through internal pathways, such as by ingestion of contaminated food, all which have to be taken into account when considering total exposure to radiation.
+This trip culminated in a research publication with five junior women student authors (six women authors total) in the Proceedings of the National Academy of Sciences.

 Image Carousel with 6 slides